huit/puppet-ipa/README.md

 Defaults to 'false'.

+####`forwarders`

+Defines an array of DNS forwarders to use when DNS is setup.
+An empty list will use the Root Nameservers.

+Defaults to '[]'.

 ####`loadbalance`

 Controls the option to include any additional hostnames to be used in a load balanced IPA client configuration.